Value Engineering The Home of Your Dreams

 When you begin the process of building a custom home, there are a variety of important factors that must be considered.
 (See our ebook for some great checklists) For many homeowners, trying to stay within a specific budget is key to the process.
 Value engineering is one way to do this, but it’s more than just cutting costs, it is giving consideration to priorities, budget, and your vision.
 Let’s explore this topic further along with a story of how value engineering can help you create the home of your dreams.

 Often, clients come to us, looking for an architect to assist them with the design of the home and we have a wealth of resources to help match them with an architect who is capable of serving their needs.
 Sometimes, a client has already met with an architect to draft the original designs.
 We work with either scenario, but it’s important for a client to be aware of the fact that an architect is not typically responsible for knowing current material costs or supply chain issues.
 In addition, the architect may be contracted long before a final budget is determined.
 Therefore, the designs may need to be reviewed and/or value-engineered to ensure that the home and specifications align with the customer’s budget.
+This is the job of the builder.
+It’s important to ensure that you and your builder are aligned on this issue.
+Many times, builders will value engineer a project to meet a cost requirement.
+But, if you don’t want to sacrifice quality, these choices need to be made with careful consideration and communication.

 In one such case, a couple came to us with a beautiful home design in which they had invested a substantial amount of time, money, and thought.
 While the designs were gorgeous, the specifications far exceeded the client’s budget.
 After further discussion, we were able to recommend several areas for consideration.
 One recommendation was to scale down some of the exterior hardscaping specifications which reduced the budget by about $30,000.
 In another area, we were able to modify the window specifications by another $20,000.
 Ultimately, after a few minor adjustments and compromises, a working plan was agreed upon and the project was able to move forward, at the desired budget.
 Communication is the key when making these types of adjustments to ensure the clients’ goals and budgets are aligned.